Doteveryone/mobile-browser-prototyping-kit/README.md

 </div>
 ```

+The content of the attribute (in this case `home`) is the name of this screen.
+You will have to use this name whenever you want to open this particular screen.

 #### Opening a screen

 To make a link which opens a specific screen you use a `data-open-screen` attribute: